jameswangler123/CSC6301/README.md

 4. Use java filenamehere.java to run the program
 ### Usage
 Both programs will ask the user to first enter the total number of integers they would like to see in either the Linked List or Stack.
 The user will then be prompted to continue to enter integers specified by the previous entry of total number of integers.
 Both programs will then display the sorted Linked Link or Stack.
+### Contact
+If you have any questions, I can be reached at wanglerj@merrimack.edu